quarian/bugfree-happiness/README.md

 To see the app in action, go to <a href="https://www.youtube.com/watch?v=sGwvA-BCxLs">YouTube</a>.

-Multiplayer and dice throwing functionality are on the works, but there is no set schedule.
+Multiplayer functionality is on the works, but there is no set schedule.

+This software is open source, for anyone brave enough to go through the code.
+I started this project as a way to learn and keep in touch with Android development, so the code is at this date in need of major refactoring.

 Happy gaming!